All about our new wing DiNG

 The new wing will be the future home for lectures, debates, design courses, temporary small exhibitions, product launches, workshops, and a host of other activities.
 A third place, an open museum without barriers, where you can easily drop in.
 Where you will discover various aspects of design, after which you can go on to explore the museum’s collections and temporary exhibitions.

 The first port of call is the City Room.
 It will be a welcoming meeting place and multifunctional space with free admission, where locals, tourists, designers, teachers and opinion makers can meet.
 The information desk, the shop and the reception area will also be accommodated on the ground floor.
-In the 16th-century Huis Leten there will be a museum café with a view of the hidden garden of the courtyard.
+In the 16th-century Huis Leten there will be a view of the hidden garden of the courtyard.
 A small haven of tranquillity and an extra space for outdoor exhibitions.

 On the first floor there will be rooms for lectures and presentations, on the second floor there will be workshop spaces, and on the third floor there will be room for temporary exhibitions free of charge.
-As icing on the cake, DING will have a spacious terrace overlooking Hotel De Coninck’s historic courtyard.
+As icing on the cake, the new wing will have a spacious terrace overlooking Hotel De Coninck’s historic courtyard.
 The loft and the winter terrace on the fourth floor look out over the whole city: you can see the Castle of the Counts and the Ghent skyline.

 DING is also very practical.
 The underground floors of DING and wing 1992 have space for art handling and restorations, toilets and a cloakroom.